The main screen of the PIT is shown below. It is divided into three main sections:

 Conditions (cloud icon): Select the observing conditions necessary for your science: cloud cover, image quality, sky brightness, and water vapor.

 Resource (filter wheel icon): You can select the instrument, observing mode, grating, slits, filters, etc. here.
 The wizard will lead you through a "decision" tree of modes and their options.
+Targets of Opportunity (ToO) proposals must include all instrument configurations which the team may want to use at Phase 1.
+This enables automatic creation of templates, and avoids errors at Phase 2.

 Target (sun icon): This will bring up a new Edit Target window where you can enter a new target manually or query SIMBAD, NED, or Horizons.
 Target information entered here will automatically show up under the Targets tab.

 Observation Time (clock icon): Specify the length of time to be spent on observing the target in the box labeled "Program Time".
 Overheads should be included as described on the instrument pages, including time for acquisitions, detector readout, offsetting, etc., and any calibrations that are not part of the baseline calibration set.
 Starting in 2017B the time required for baseline calibrations are shown in the "Night Basecal Time" box and is added to the "Total Time" that needs to be requested (see below).
 The calculation details are given here.
-The baseline calibrations are described on the instrument pages but mostly include standard/telluric stars and required flats and darks: GMOS calibrations, near-infrared calibrations and mid-infrared calibrations.
+The baseline calibrations are described on the instrument pages but mostly include standard/telluric stars, required flats and darks, GMOS calibrations, near-infrared calibrations, and mid-infrared calibrations.
 Following Gemini Board resolution 2016B.A.2 the time needed for baseline calibrations will be included in the program allocation but this time is charged to the partner, not to the program.
 The Night Basecal Time is based on global averages so program-specific adjustment should be avoided and so that the total program time will be correct in the Observing Tool if the program is allocated time.

 Delete (red cross): This will delete the selected node.